andradeparrah/andradeparrah/README.md

 - 🏔️ I like outdoor activities.
 - 🤓 I started studying programming on YouTube.
-- 🏎️ I work as an operations engineer in an incredible startup that is revolutionizing the automotive industry. and I love it!.
+- 🏎️ I work as an operations engineer in an incredible startup that is revolutionizing the automotive industry and I love it!.
 - 🎵 I like listening to music mostly: Rock Venezolano, Linkin Park, Metallica, Paramore, Eminem, Creed, Drake.
 - 🐶🐶 Owner of two beasts.
 - 👹 I like anime, well...
 Just Kimetsu No Yaiba, Naruto Shippuden and Samurai X.